-The minimum egg size for conception is around 18 mm to 20 mm in diameter.
+The minimum egg size for conception is around 18–20 mm in diameter.
 Once the egg reaches this size, it is considered mature and releases the eggs from the ovary, during ovulation.
-Smaller eggs are considered immature and may not be suitable for fertilisation.
+Smaller eggs are considered immature and may not be suitable for fertilization.
 But say what? the size is not the only concern, as the quality of the egg is also of utmost importance when it comes to fertilization.

 Why Egg Size Matters For Conception?